Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/EM.md

 ### PYQ

 #### Question 1:
 -  Discuss the role of innovation in enterpreneurship.
 How does innovation drive the creation and growth of new ventures, and why is it considered a key factor in the success of an enterpreneur?
-Provide examples of how innovative ideas have transformed industries or led to the development of successful startups. remember to content in a language i can learn and understand remmeber for exams
+Provide examples of how innovative ideas have transformed industries or led to the development of successful startups.
 ##### Answer:
 ###### Role of Innovation in Entrepreneurship

-**Innovation** is the process of **introducing new ideas, methods, products, or services**.
-In entrepreneurship, innovation is **crucial for creating, sustaining, and growing businesses**.
+- Innovation is the **process of introducing something new or improving existing products, processes, or services**.

+- It is a key feature of entrepreneurship and drives **business growth and economic development**.
 ###### How Innovation Drives Creation and Growth of New Ventures

 1. **Identifying Opportunities:**